dugalex/DA-Enhanced-Pro/README.md

 exit

 --------------------------------------------------------------------
 --- !!!
-OR !!!
-This will not replace the default "enhanced" skin ---
+OR !!! ---
 --------------------------------------------------------------------
+This will not replace the default "enhanced" skin
-You will have to manually copy the files from enhanced on directadmin update.
+You will have to manually copy the files from enhanced after directadmin update.
 --------------------------------------------------------------------

 cd /usr/local/directadmin/data/skins/